benkoo/mcard-core/README.md

 The `g_time` (global time) is a crucial concept in MCard that ensures consistent temporal ordering across different timezones and systems.
 It represents the moment when a card is claimed in the global timeline, with microsecond precision (e.g., "2024-01-24 15:30:45.123456+00:00"), making it possible to establish clear and precise precedence relationships between cards regardless of where they were created.

+## MCard Data Structure

+The `MCard` class is a simple data structure designed to encapsulate content-addressable data.
+It consists of three tightly coupled fields:

+- `content`: The actual content of the MCard, which can be a string or bytes.
+- `hash`: A SHA-256 hash of the content, computed at initialization.
+The hash computation is configurable and extensible, allowing for different cryptographic hash functions to be used as needed.
+- `g_time`: The timestamp when the hash was computed, recorded with local timezone information and microsecond precision, stored as a string.

+The `MCard` class is designed to operate independently of third-party libraries, utilizing Python's built-in `hashlib` for hashing and `datetime` for time handling.

 ## Theoretical Foundation

 MCard's design is rooted in Category Theory, where: